SilasReinagel/silasreinagel.github.io/static/delivering/C4_project_predictability.md

 Statistical knowledge is its own deep rabbit hole.
 I wanted to mention it, but we're not going to explore this one more deeply.
 In short, the more you track your team's project costs, scopes, and timeframes for similar projects, the more perfect your estimates will be.

-**2. The second type of trick is to provide an estimate after the work is finished.**
+**2. The second type of trick is to provide an estimate after work is finished.**

 It’s very easy to estimate how long something will take and what it will cost when the final costs and work duration have already been measured.